connojd/extended_apis/README.md

 ```

 After the start step succeeds, refer to the live configuration section
 below to further configure the hypervisor.
-Further parameters can
+Parameters can
 be tweaked in hypervisor/include/constants.h.
 That file contains
 the default serial parameters.
 The default port is 0x3f8 with
 9600 baud.